SQream/sqream_docs/guides/operations/sqream_studio.rst

 Clicking on an item will paste the query into the editing area.

-Filtering (searching) for objects
+Filtering (Searching) for Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the |icon-filter| filter icon by columns or tables opens an editable field that can be used for searching.

 To remove the filter, click the icon again or select ❌.

-Copying object names
+Copying Object Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the |icon-copy| icon will copy the object name

-Generating SELECT statements
+Generating SELECT Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the |icon-select| icon will generate a :ref:`select` query for the selected table in the editing area.

-Generating an INSERT statement
+Generating an INSERT Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Insert statement` option under the :kbd:`⋮` menu generates an :ref:`insert` statement for the selected table in the editing area.

-Generating a DELETE statement
+Generating a DELETE Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Delete statement` option under the :kbd:`⋮` menu generates a :ref:`delete` statement for the selected table in the editing area.

-Generating a CREATE TABLE AS statement
+Generating a CREATE TABLE AS Statement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Create table as` option under the :kbd:`⋮` menu generates a :ref:`create_table_as` statement for the selected table in the editing area.

-Renaming a table
+Renaming a Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Rename table` option under the :kbd:`⋮` menu generates an :ref:`alter_table` statement for renaming the selected table in the editing area.

-Adding columns to table
+Adding Columns to a Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Add column` option under the :kbd:`⋮` menu generates an :ref:`alter_table` statement for adding columns to the selected table in the editing area.

-Truncate a table
+Truncate a Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Truncate table` option under the :kbd:`⋮` menu generates a :ref:`truncate` statement for the selected table in the editing area.

-Dropping an object
+Dropping an Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Drop table`, :kbd:`Drop view`, or :kbd:`Drop function` option under the :kbd:`⋮` menu generates a ``DROP`` statement for the selected object in the editing area.

-Generating DDL statements
+Generating DDL Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clicking the :kbd:`Table DDL`, :kbd:`View DDL`, or :kbd:`Function function` option under the :kbd:`⋮` menu generates a DDL  statement for the selected object in the editing area.